civts/advanced-programming/README.md

 # Setup

+## Dependencies

+If you use [nix](https://nixos.org), a flake is here for you.
+Activate the environment with `direnv allow` and you will get the right versions of everything and a VScode already configured with all the extensions.

+Otherwise, you will need the following:
+- rustup (v1.25.1)
+- cargo (v1.64.0)
+- rustfmt (v1.5.1-stable)
+- your code editor of choice

 ## Connect to the VPN
 1. Ping `advancedprogramming.disi.unitn.it`.
 This should fail since you'll need to connect to University of Trento's VPN to access `advancedprogramming.disi.unitn.it`